-Hunter indicted on manslaughter charge in death of Hebron woman
+Hunter indicted in death of Hebron woman, faces additional charge

 According to Gray’s affidavit, “At no point did Robert have an essentially unobstructed view of the head and torso of a deer.”

-Trundy, who held an any deer permit for the 2017 hunting season, has no prior criminal record.
+Trundy, who held an any-deer permit for the 2017 hunting season, has no prior criminal record.

-After November’s bail hearing, Trundy’s attorney Scott Lynch said his client intends to plead not guilty and that law enforcement’s account of what happened is incomplete and “somewhat of a false narrative about the assistance that was rendered or not.”
+After November’s bail hearing, Lynch said his client intends to plead not guilty and that law enforcement’s account of what happened is incomplete and “somewhat of a false narrative about the assistance that was rendered or not.”

 During the wardens’ investigation, Trundy told authorities he saw “this brown thing move,” but never saw the outline of a deer.

 According to the arrest affidavit, Wrentzel screamed when she was shot.
-Trundy told investigators he “thought to himself, ‘deer don’t do that.'”
+Trundy told investigators he “thought to himself, ‘Deer don’t do that.’ ”

 Trundy also told investigators that he had walked about three-quarters of the way to Wrentzel when he saw a yard rake leaning against a rock.
-“It was at that point he thought that he had shot someone,” according to investigators.
+“It was at that point he thought that he had shot someone,” investigators said.

 Trundy couldn’t bring himself to walk the rest of the distance to Wrentzel, he told Gray.